TNG/ArchUnit/CONTRIBUTING.md

 ## How to build the project

-### Building locally on an OSX machine

 Assumptions

 * Java 9
-* Gradle

-The following is just an example input/output from the command line
+The following is just an example input/output from a Unix command line.
+Windows users should use `gradlew.bat` instead

 ```
 $ java --version